 A school library has always been, and will continue to be flexible in its program of services and in the scope of the materials of communication contained in its collections, as it meets the changing needs of the school that it serves.
 A school library does not have to change its name to embrace new materials and new uses of all types of materials any more than a school has to call itself by some other name to indicate that it is a continuously growing social institution.
 Services, not words, portray the image of the school library.
-The school library is a materials center, an instructional materials center, an instructional resource center, or any of the equivalent terms now springing into existence.1
+The school library is a materials center, an instructional materials center, an instructional materials center, an instructional materials center now springing into existence.